IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 1. Leave the "Service Name" alone or you can choose to rename it to something more friendly such as "Awesome Marbles Demo"
 1. Leave the "Credential name" field as its default value
-1. Leave the "Connected To:" field as "Leave unbound" (unless you already have an application, but you probably don't yet)
+1. Leave the "Connected To:" field as "Leave unbound"
-1. Scroll to the bottom and change the "Selected Plan" to **High Security Business Network vNext(Limited Beta)** (its important to select the **vNext** Plan)
+1. Scroll to the bottom and change the "Selected Plan" to **IBM Blockchain Platform - Enterprise Plan**
 1. Click the "Create" button at the bottom right.

 ![](/doc_images/1-welcome.PNG)